 When COVID-19 broke out, businesses all over the world were impacted by a range of challenges: keeping employees and customers safe, maintaining operations, navigating government support schemes, and managing revenue.

 Smaller companies, particularly start-ups, faced more devastating effects, including mass employee layoffs.
-In fact, small businesses had to lay off people in just a few weeks after the onset.
+In fact, small businesses had to lay off people just a few weeks after the onset.

 According to Startup Genome’s Global Startup Survey, a majority of startups saw a decline in revenue since the beginning of the crisis.
 The key findings from the survey include: